 Author duties include meeting academic standards, seeking originality, acknowledgement of sources, avoidance of plagiarism, multiple or redundant publication, attention to errors in published works.

 In order for Trivent Publishing to be able to publish and disseminate the author’s work, Trivent needs a publishing agreement with the author.
 This agreement deals with the transfer or license of the copyright to Trivent while authors retain significant rights to use and share their own published articles.
-Authors will then have the right to:
+In case of open access distribution, authors will have the right to:

 * Share their article for personal and scholarly purposes (including scholarly rights to create certain derivative works), as long as they give proper attribution and credit to the published work

 * Retain patent, trademark and other intellectual property rights (including raw research data).